nsfphd/CleaningDataWeek4/README.md

 Step 5 uses dplyr methods to pipe the variables, grouped by the activity, and then generate the means for every variable across each activity.
 The summarize_all method made this extremely simple.
-The resulting dataset is written to a csv file.
+The resulting dataset is written to a txt file.

 Noelle Foster
 Submitted 8/5/2017